1,2-Dichlorobenzene

-1,2-Dichlorobenzene, or orthodichlorobenzene (ODCB), is an organic compound with the formula C_{6}H_{4}Cl_{2}.
+1,2-Dichlorobenzene, or orthodichlorobenzene (ODCB), is an aryl chloride and isomer of dichlorobenzene with the formula C_{6}H_{4}Cl_{2}.
 This colourless liquid is poorly soluble in water but miscible with most organic solvents.
-It is a derivative of benzene, consisting of two adjacent chlorine atoms.
+It is a derivative of benzene, substituted with two adjacent chlorine atoms.

 It is mainly used as a precursor chemical in the synthesis of agrochemicals, as a preferred solvent for dissolving and working with fullerenes, as an insecticide, and in softening and removing carbon-based contamination on metal surfaces.

 Production and uses

 1,2-Dichlorobenzene is obtained as a side-product of the production of chlorobenzene: